trajectory-invariants/trajectory-invariants.github.io/content/_index.md

 <div class="mb-12">
 {{< hextra/hero-subtitle >}}
-  Software packages to support the use of coordinate-invariant representations  &nbsp;<br class="sm:block hidden" /> for trajectory analysis, trajectory recognition, trajectory generation, and trajectory prediction.
+  Software to support the use of coordinate-invariant representations  &nbsp;<br class="sm:block hidden" /> for trajectory analysis, recognition, generation, and prediction.
 {{< /hextra/hero-subtitle >}}
 </div>